October 10, 2008

 Andrew Natsios is an executive professor and Scowcroft Institute Fellow at the Bush School of Government and Public Service at Texas A&M University for the 2012-2013 academic year.
 A leading practitioner in the field of development, he previously...

-Daniel Philpott, a Professor of Political Science at the University of Notre Dame’s Kroc Institute for Peace Studies, specializes in the relationship between religion and politics and Catholicism’s contributions to freedom and democracy.
-He has...
+Daniel Philpott, a professor of Political Science at the University of Notre Dame’s Kroc Institute for Peace Studies and an associate scholar with the Berkley Center's Religious Freedom Project, specializes in the relationship between religion and...

 Marc F. Plattner is co-editor of the Journal of Democracy, vice-president for research and studies at the National Endowment for Democracy (NED), and co-director of the International Forum for Democratic Studies.
 He served as NED's director of...